rolandjansky/athena/PhysicsAnalysis/TauID/TauAnalysisTools/doc/README-TauSelectionTool.rst

      - EleBDTWP
      - accepting taus passing the given working point

+   * -
+     - EleOLR
+     - accepting taus not overlapping with a good reconstructed electron

    * - CutMuonVeto
      - -
      - accepting taus passing the muon veto